MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/dataview-mappings.md

 >[!NOTE]
 >
-> * If the selected node is not a row node, PowerBI will ignore *expand/collapse* calls and the *expand/collapse* commands will be removed from the context menu.
+> * If the selected node is not a row node, PowerBI will ignore expand/collapse calls and the expand/collapse commands will be removed from the context menu.
-> * The dataRoles parameter is required for the `showContextMenu` method only if the visual supports drilldown or expandCollapse features.
-If the visual supports these features but the dataRoles was not supplied, an error dialog will popup (when debug mode is enabled).
+> * The `dataRoles` parameter is required for the `showContextMenu` method only if the visual supports `drilldown` or `expandCollapse` features.
+If the visual supports these features but the `dataRoles` was not supplied, an error dialog will pop up (when debug mode is enabled).

 #### Considerations and limitations